 - a) the trot is a 2-beat pace of alternate diagonal legs (left fore and right hind leg together and vice versa) separated by a moment of suspension - b) the trot should show free, active and regular steps - c) the quality of the trot is judged by the general impression, i.e. the regularity and elasticity of the steps, the cadence and impulsion in both collection and extension.
-This quality originates from a supple back and well-engaged hindquarters, and by the ability to maintain the same rhythm and natural balance within all variations of trot - d) all trot-work is executed 'sitting', unless otherwise indicated in the test concerned - e) the following trots are recognised: Working, Lengthening of Steps, Collected, Medium and Extended
+This quality originates from a supple back and well-engaged hindquarters, and by the ability to maintain the same rhythm and natural balance within all variations of trot - d) all trot may be executed sitting or rising (standard compensating aid) - e) the following trots are recognised: Working, Lengthening of Steps, Collected, Medium and Extended